Euspira

 Euspira is a genus of medium-sized sea snails, marine gastropod molluscs in the subfamily Polinicinae of the family Naticidae, the moon snails.

 Fossil reports

-This genus is known in the fossil records from the Triassic to the Quaternary (age range: from 242.0 to 0.0 million years ago).
-Fossils are found in the marine strata throughout the world.
+This genus is known from the fossil records from the Triassic to the Quaternary (age range: from 242.0 to 0.0 million years ago).
+Fossils are found in marine strata throughout the world.
 There are about 25 extinct species.